And well, let me take a cigar out of my court meeting.

 And every time I hear it, I say, why don't you say that tomorrow?

-This is you remember all those times during the uh Bush years.
+You remember all those times during the Bush years?

-I guess Rush, you put him on TV, looked dear in the headlights, looks like he can't talk, sounds stupid.
+People call, even you, people who are like, I guess, Rush, you put him on TV, looked dear in the headlights, looks like he can't talk, sounds stupid.

 This guy can go 45 minutes without a single stutter, without repeating a word, without a pause.